ergogen/ergogen/README.md

 - `polygon` : an independent polygon primitive.
 Parameters:
     - `ref`, `rotate`, and `shift` are the same as above
     - `points: [[x, y], ...]` : the points of the polygon
+- `ref` : a previously defined outline, see below.
+    - `name: outline_name` : the name of the referenced outline

 Using these, we define exports as follows: